-Title II of the Americans with Disabilities Act of 1992 requires that no qualified individual with a disability shall because the Collaborative's facilities are inaccessible to or unusable by individuals with disabilities, be excluded from participation in, or be denied the benefits of the services, programs, and activities of the Collaborative or be subject to discrimination.
+Title II of the Americans with Disabilities Act of 1992 requires that no qualified individual with a disability shall, because the Collaborative's facilities are inaccessible to or unusable by individuals with disabilities, be excluded from participation in, or be denied the benefits of the services, programs, and activities of the Collaborative or be subject to discrimination.
 Nor shall the Collaborative exclude or otherwise deny services, programs, or activities to an individual because of the known disability of a person with whom the individual is known to have a relationship or association.

 Definition: A "qualified individual with a disability" is an individual with a disability who, with or without reasonable modification to rules, policies, or practices, the removal of architectural, communication, or transportation barriers, or the provision of auxiliary aids and services, meets the essential eligibility requirements for the receipt of services or the participation in programs or activities provided by the Collaborative.
+An "individual with a disability is a person who has (1) a physical or mental impairment that substantially limits one or more major life activities; (2) has a record of such an impairment, or (3) is regarded as having such an impairment.
+A "qualified student with a disability" at the elementary and secondary level refers to a student with a disability who is "of an age at which students without disabilities are provided elementary and secondary educational services; of an age which it is mandatory under state law to provide elementary and secondary educational services to a student with disabilities; or a student to whom the state is required to provide a free appropriate public education under the Individual with Disabilities Education Act (IDEA).

-Reasonable Modification: The Collaborative shall make reasonable modification in policies, practices, or procedures when the modifications are necessary to avoid discrimination based on disability, unless the Collaborative can demonstrate that making the modifications would fundamentally alter the nature of the service, program, or activity.
+Reasonable Modification: The Collaborative shall make reasonable modifications in policies, practices, or procedures when the modifications are necessary to avoid discrimination based on disability, unless the Collaborative can demonstrate that making the modifications would fundamentally alter the nature of the service, program, or activity.